cta-observatory/protopipe/README.rst

 If you use a released version of this software for a publication, please cite it by using the corresponding DOI.

-Please, check the development version of this file for the very latest links.
+Please, check the development version of this file for up-to-date links.

 - v0.3.0 : |doilatest|
 - v0.4.0 : TBD